 Given the excessive exposure to pharmaceutical firms in some option strategies, I investigate how controlling for this exposure can explain the ZHCT anomaly returns.
-To do so, I construct a simple long-short pharmaceutical "factor", f^{PHARMA} , that is long in all options on pharmaceutical stocks and short in all other option contracts.7 In Table 4, the mean return on f^{PHARMA} is 1.13% per month (t: 10.63).
-Controlling f^{PHARMA} for the ZHCT and TW risk factors yields a statistically significant alpha of 0.46% (t: 3.34).
+To do so, I construct a simple long-short pharmaceutical "factor", $f^{\mathrm{PHARMA}}$ , that is long in all options on pharmaceutical stocks and short in all other option contracts.
+In Table 4, the mean return on $f^{\rm PHARMA}$ is 1.13% per month (t: 10.63).
+Controlling $f^{\rm PHARMA}$ for the ZHCT and TW risk factors yields a statistically significant alpha of 0.46% (t: 3.30).
 The pharmaceutical option factor loads moderately positively on idiosyncratic volatility and heavily on the historical risk premium (HRP) that captures momentum effects in the options market.
 The strong loading on HRP indicates that options on pharmaceuticals display return continuation with persistently positive returns.
-Hence, $f^{\rm PHARMA}$ is not unambiguously driven by market-making risks like HC, VR, and JR, but rather by option return persistency linked to other unspecified sources of risk or mispricing, leading to options on pharmaceuticals consistently outperforming.
+Hence, $f^{PHARMA}$ is not unambiguously driven by market-making risks like HC, VR, and JR, but rather by option return persistency linked to other unspecified sources of risk or mispricing, leading to options on pharmaceuticals consistently outperforming.
 In my analyses, I assign equal weights to individual options when constructing long-short strategies, a standard in the literature on option return predictability (Goyal & Saretto, 2024; Horenstein et al., 2024; Zhan et al., 2022).
-Following Käfer, Moerke, and Wiest (2025), in columns 3 to 6 in Table 4, I also report results for weighting options by dollar open interest at portfolio formation and for excluding illiquid options with proportional bid-ask spreads above the monthly median.
-These alternatives put more emphasis on liquid options with lower transaction costs; however, $f^{\rm PHARMA}$ means and alphas are not (if at all) far below the equal weighting setting.
+In columns 3 to 6 in Table 4, I also report results for weighting options by dollar open interest at portfolio formation and for excluding illiquid options with proportional bid-ask spreads above the monthly median.
+These alternatives put more emphasis on liquid options with lower transaction costs; however, $f^{PHARMA}$ means and alphas are not far below the equal weighting setting.